In partnership with

 Find out more about La Reggia Designer Outlet

-Stroll peacefully through the chaotic and colorful streets of the city.
-Then, around noon, visit the Naples Cathedral, where the blood of San Gennaro, the city's patron saint, is kept in a precious ampoule.
+In the late morning visit the Naples Cathedral (Duomo), where the blood of San Gennaro, city's patron saint, is kept.
 Discover the Treasure of San Gennaro by entering the Royal Chapel of the Treasure, one of the finest examples of Baroque art in the city.

-In the early afternoon, continue exploring the surrounding alleys, stop for a delicious pizza a portafoglio, walk through Via San Biagio dei Librai, and reach the beautiful Piazza San Domenico Maggiore, one of the city's most stunning squares, where you can visit the homonymous Basilica, rich in frescoes, paintings, and stucco decorations.
+In the early afternoon stop for a delicious pizza a portafoglio, walk through Via San Biagio dei Librai, and reach the beautiful Piazza San Domenico Maggiore, where you can visit the homonymous Basilica, rich in frescoes, paintings, and stucco decorations.

-From there, in just a few minutes, you can reach the Sansevero Chapel, famous for its incredible late Baroque sculptures, including the Veiled Christ stands out.
+In just a few minutes you can reach the Sansevero Chapel too, famous for the incredible sculpture of the Veiled Christ.

 On the evening of your first day in Naples, after having admired the best of the historic center and experienced the best of the city like a true Neapolitan, you can end with a bang by treating yourself with the authentic Neapolitan pizza!